 Use a VPN with a Tor Browser

-Using Tor over VPN increases your privacy.
-By connecting to a VPN and then connecting to Tor which is also known as “Tor or Onion over VPN” you get the privacy and protection of the Tor Network.
+Using Tor over a VPN increases your privacy.
+By connecting to a VPN and then connecting to Tor which is also known as “Tor or Onion over VPN”, you get the privacy and protection of the Tor Network.
 At the same time, you are protected from any Tor node from seeing your IP address.
-By connecting in this way your Internet Service Provider will not be able to identify you as a Tor user, as all the network can see is encrypted traffic to your VPN server.
+By connecting in this way, your Internet Service Provider will not be able to identify you as a Tor user, as all the network can see is encrypted traffic to your VPN server.

 VPNs for Backpackers & Travellers

 VPNs are perfect for resolving these issues.
-You can connect and secure your connection with an encrypted tunnel in public places, unblock Netflix or the likes of BBC iPlayer or HBO and even unblock social media sites from government censored countries.
+You can connect and secure your connection with an encrypted tunnel in public places, unblock Netflix or the likes of BBC iPlayer or HBO and even unblock social media sites from government-censored countries.

 ExpressVPN is the provider that I currently use as my VPN.
 It’s nice and simple to use and doesn’t keep logs that can be used to identify you.
-Plus you can pay using Bitcoin, keeping your details hidden and allowing you to be anonymous.
+Plus, you can pay using Bitcoin, keeping your details hidden and allowing you to be anonymous.

 They have a 30-day money-back guarantee, with no fine print to catch you out.
 So you can use the service in full for 30 days (ideal if you’re going on holiday).
-Then if you’re not happy, or unlikely to use the service again, you can simply let ExpressVPN know and get your money back.
-I’d personally recommend getting the 12-month service, for the reduced monthly pricing and if you’re not happy within the 30 day period you can always get your money back anyway!
+Then, if you’re not happy or unlikely to use the service again, you can simply let ExpressVPN know and get your money back.
+I’d personally recommend getting the 12-month service for the reduced monthly pricing, and if you’re not happy within the 30-day period, you can always get your money back anyway!